Education

 The Addictions Nursing Certification Board (ANCB)

-The ANCB recertification program requirements for registered nurses and nurses in advanced practice can be found on the Center for Nursing Education and Testing.
+The ANCB CARN/CARN-AP recertification requirements include clinical practice and a continuing education component.
 Detailed information about the process is available on the ANCB website.

 The National Certification Commission for Addiction Professionals (NCC AP)

-NCC AP certification requires recertification to ensure continued knowledge and improvement in modern counseling techniques.
+NCC AP renewal of certification varies by certification type.
 Detailed information about recertification is available on the NAADAC website.